View and Download

 - Ask in writing that we include a copy of your letter and our answer with you PHI from now on; and

-- File a complaint with the Effingham Hospital Privacy Officer about our decision.
+- File a complaint with the Effingham Health System Privacy Officer about our decision.

 Your request should indicate in what form you want the list (for example, in paper, electronically).
 The first list you request within a 12‑month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 The list will not include times when you gave your written permission.
 And it won’t include things already covered in this Notice.
 These include giving out your PHI: